45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 I'm also wondering what pens she used to create this spread, I love how bright and vivid they are.

-I kind of hate creating lines with rulers in my journal, so I’m always up for some ideas that don’t require that.
+It's such a beautiful weekly spread, and I love how the daily boxes are not exactly there completely.
+I kind of hate creating lines with rulers in my journal, so I'm always up for some ideas that don't require that.

 I love this art style with just blobs of color, it's an easy technique to elevate your Bullet Journal decoration.

 Flowers are always a great way to add a bit of spark to your journal pages.
+I love how they add color and fun to the layout without overpowering it.

 I love this spread and how it has space for both your to-do list and daily journaling.